Comedy Central Productions Logo

 Comedy Central Productions Logo 2011

-In the Lab studio, 2011 created the so-called Comedymark for the television network – a logo that looks like a copyright sign.
+In the Lab studio, 2011, created the so-called Comedymark for the television network, a logo that resembles a copyright symbol.
 This association arose because it consisted of two “C”s: a smaller ordinary letter was inside a large “C” turned in the opposite direction.
 The same mirror effect was used in the text: the word “COMEDY” looked standard, while “CENTRAL” was turned upside down and read backward.
 At the same time, they were both written in black capital glyphs without serifs.

 2018 – today